OCA/account-payment/account_payment_return_import/readme/USAGE.rst

-Under *Invoicing > Sales* there is available a new menu called *Import Payment Return* that drives to a wizard that allows to upload a csv with that has to have the following columns (* for required):
+Under *Invoicing > Customers* there is available a new menu called *Import Payment Return* that drives to a wizard that allows to upload a csv with that has to have the following columns (* for required):